Skip to main content

 OwnershipVaries; often royalty splitsFull commercial rights

-RightsMay require exclusivityNon-exclusive; distribute anywhere
+RightsMay require exclusivityNon-exclusive; distribute anywhere AI narration is accepted

 Choosing the Right Production Path